Pencilfish: Complete Care Guide (Nannostomus spp.)

 Pencil fish are bold and curious fish, but appreciate a backdrop of plants to occasionally swim through.
 The best part about these fish is that they are considered a dither fish, motivating other shyer-planted tank species to come to the front of the aquarium.

-At the same time, pencil fish can be kept in a simple tank setup.
+At the same time, pencil fish is kept in a simple tank setup.
 These aquarium fish are also suitable for beginners that might not be ready to tackle a full freshwater ecosystem with live plants just yet.

 Water Parameters